Rabbi Raymond Apple was for many years Australia’s highest profile rabbi and its leading rabbinic spokesman.

 For many years he was religious consultant to the Executive Council of Australian Jewry and the NSW Jewish Board of Deputies, as well as holding many other community and public offices.

 Interfaith dialogue has been a lifetime interest.
 While in England he held the position of chairman of the youth committee of the Council of Christians and Jews, UK, and was a council member of Jews, Christians and Muslims in Europe.
 He is a patron of the Australian Council of Christians and Jews and was its joint president and chairman.
 He is a life member and former chairman of the NSW Council, founded the Christian-Jewish Luncheon Club in Sydney, served as a member of the Australian National Dialogue of Christians, Jews and Muslims, and was a member of the ECAJ’s dialogues with the Catholic Church, Anglican Church, and Uniting Church.
 He has addressed many interfaith conferences, has an award from the International Council of Christians and Jews, and is a lecturer at the Center for Jewish-Christian Understanding and Cooperation (CJCUC) in Israel.

 In Freemasonry he is Past Deputy Grand Master, Past Junior Grand Warden and Past Grand Chaplain of the United Grand Lodge of NSW and the ACT and was a Grand Lodge lecturer for several years.
-He is also an accomplished historian on the origins of Freemasonic rituals and symbolism.
+He is also an accomplished historian on the origins of Freemasonic rituals and symbolism and has published two books on the subject.
 He is the Past Master of Lodge Mark Owen in Sydney and is a member of a Masonic Lodge in Jerusalem.

 He is the recipient of several national and civic honours.
 He became a Member of the Order of Australia (AM) in 1979 and was made an Officer of the Order of Australia (AO) in 2004 for “service to the community through promoting interfaith dialogue and harmony, to raising awareness of social justice, ethical and spiritual issues, and to the Jewish community”.
 He holds the Reserve Force Decoration (1990), the Australian Defence Medal, the Queen’s Silver Jubilee Medal (1977) and the Centenary Medal (2001).